 ANNA ALBOTH is Europe Media Officer at Minority Rights Group.
 She led our ‘Media, Minorities and MIgration’ programme, which led among others to the production of ‘Stolen Fish’ and journalist field trips to places touched by migration.

 Make sure you tune in and hear Abou and Anna talk about migration, and share your favourite quotes using the hashtag #MRGSofaTalk.
-You can also submit your questions in advance by email at events
+You can also submit your questions in advance by contacting the MRG Press Office.

 WHEN?
 Monday 21 June at 5 pm (London) / 6 pm (Madrid)

 WHERE?
 Follow the event live on our Facebook page!

 Photo: Abou Sene, protagonist of MRG’s ‘Stolen Fish’ documentary.
 Credit: Abou Sene.